joedf/LibCon.ahk/Readme.md

 ------------------------------------------------
 I have made a simple library, it is not Ultra advanced code, but it is simply like a "wrapper" for basic interaction with a console.
-The goal is to maintain simplicity, so that the common AutoHotkey user may use it and integrate it easily. ;) I know that this is probably considered far from complete, (I do) but just to get things started, here it is!
+The goal is to maintain simplicity, so that the common AutoHotkey user may use it and integrate it easily. ;) I know that this is probably considered far from complete, but just to get things started, here it is!
 See the [Documentation here.](LibCon_docs.md)
 Proudly under the [MIT License.](License.md)